Best Cloud Storage

 LiveDrive’s personal plans start from £6.99 per month and include unlimited storage.
 Their business plans start from £30 per month which is ideal for small teams, or you can choose their reseller account which is £39.95 per month.

 VISIT LIVEDRIVE.COM (£6.99/MONTH)

 6. Google Drive

-Google Drive gives you 15GB free cloud storage which is very generous, especially when you want to back up your essential files and folders.
+The free plan gives you 15GB free storage which is very generous, especially when you want to back up your essential files and folders.